 S-502 Solar Systems Integration

-The Systems Integration program of the Solar Energy Technologies Office aims to address the technical and operational challenges associated with connecting solar energy to the electricity grid.
-We seek postdoctoral research projects that will help address signficant challenges in the following areas:
+The Systems Integration program of SETO aims to address the technical and operational challenges associated with connecting solar energy to the electricity grid.
+We seek postdoctoral research projects that will help address significant challenges in the following areas:

 - PV Situational Awareness and Control/Coordination Strategies from Disturbances